 We woke up to an amazing weather the following day which got us all excited.
 One more day (or so, we hoped) and we’re reaching the base camp.
 With renewed energy, we happily started our seventh day of trekking to Lobuche.
 We are now surrounded by towering snow-capped mountains and the views can’t get any better.
 We are told that the trek from our last stop to the next destination will only take two hours but we did it for more than three hours because we just can’t take our eyes off the amazing scenes we are witnessing.

 We knew we are nearing EBC.
 Each movement has become more and more exhausting for us due to the thinning oxygen.
 Then we reached the Thukla Pass signifying that Lobuche is just less than an hour away.
 Little did I know that an hour meant forever.
 I again felt drowsy and sick.
 It’s 2 PM yet the temperature has already dropped to 9° and I couldn’t hold on any longer.
 Thankfully, as if my prayers were heard, I saw the teahouse where we will be spending our night.

 It was day eight and the temperature is at freezing 13°.
 The small streams surrounding the village of Lobuche had frozen.
 Despite being sick the night before, I got up early because we needed to start at first light as we were about to face the most challenging part of our trekking.
 We started walking but real slow.
 Every little step and breath counted.
 Whenever we see puddles of water turned into ice, we couldn’t help but poke them and make fun of them like we were children playing.
 It’s not every day we get to see this kind of setting in the tropical Philippines.
-This went on for quite a while until we felt tired and numbed from cold signalling our arrival in the last village before EBC, Gorak Shep.
+This went on for quite a while until we felt tired and numbed from cold signaling our arrival in the last village before the Everest base camp, Gorak Shep.